ANTFOR7717/jland-group/content-guide.md

 AI Directive: Do NOT create content designed to attract this persona.
 Avoid messaging centered on "low prices," "discounts," or "cheap solutions."
 Instead, frame cost in terms of long-term value and investment, which naturally disqualifies clients who are solely focused on the lowest initial price.
 4. THE 'WHAT' — CORE MESSAGING, VOICE & CONTENT PILLARS 4.1.
 Brand Archetype & Voice
-Archetype: The Sage with Integrity.
-The brand embodies the wisdom and confidence of a master craftsman—bold, truthful, and acting with absolute integrity.
+Archetype: The Sage with Devotion.
+The brand embodies Joseph's diligence and the three Js—Jesus foundation, Joseph hope, Joshua vision (content-branding.md lines 7)—bold, truthful, faith-resonant.
-Adjectives: Confident, Joyful, Professional, Bold, Personal.
+Adjectives: Confident, Joyful, Personal, Devoted, Unified.
-Voice Spectrum (1-10 Scale): This scale defines the balance of our voice.
-A score of 1 represents the left attribute, 10 represents the right, and 5 is a perfect balance.
+Voice Spectrum (1-10 Scale): Balance our voice with personal narrative.
-Funny (1) vs. Serious (10) - Score: 6.5: The tone leans toward serious, focusing on the importance of the work, but it is not overly somber.
+Funny (1) vs. Serious (10) - Score: 6.5: Serious on integrity, yet joyful in blessing.
-Formal (1) vs. Casual (10) - Score: 2.5: Communication is decidedly formal.
-Use proper grammar, full sentences, and a respectful tone.
-Avoid slang or overly casual language.
+Formal (1) vs. Casual (10) - Score: 2.5: Formal, respectful, with personal warmth.
-Scientific (1) vs. Approachable (10) - Score: 6.5: While based on technical expertise, the language leans more approachable than scientific.
-Explain complex topics simply.
+Scientific (1) vs. Approachable (10) - Score: 6.5: Approachable explanations tied to core values.
-Enthusiastic (1) vs. Reserved (10) - Score: 2.5: The voice is clearly enthusiastic and passionate.
-This energy should come through, showing a genuine love for the craft.
+Enthusiastic (1) vs. Reserved (10) - Score: 2.5: Enthusiastic devotion to the craft and humanitarian impact.
-AI Voice Directive: Your tone is that of a passionate professional.
-It is formal and enthusiastic, demonstrating deep respect for the client and genuine excitement for the work.
-While the subject matter is treated seriously, your delivery must be approachable.
-Imagine a master craftsman who is proud of their work and eager to explain the 'why' behind their methods to an intelligent homeowner.
-Use "you" and "we" to build a direct, personal connection.
+AI Voice Directive: Your tone is a devoted craftsman, formal yet personal, reflecting God-honoring integrity and team unity (lines 11-26).
+Explain with Joseph's resilience, using "you" and "we" for connection, emphasizing peace of mind (line 52).
 4.2.
 Lexicon: Words to Use & Avoid
 Words to AVOID: Reliable, trustworthy, trusted.
 (These are cliché and must be demonstrated, not stated).
 AI Directive: Instead of saying JLand is trustworthy, prove it.
 Generate content that demonstrates these qualities through actions, results, and expertise.